 Since moving to Queenstown, New Zealand I hike all the time.
 There are some really incredible hikes on the South Island that people with any experience can do.
 But to be honest, most of the best hikes are a little challenging.

 So if you’re like I once was, and want to go hiking but don’t have any experience, don’t worry.
 I’ve written this blog just for you!
 It includes 17 different hiking tips for beginners.
 These are things I wish I would’ve known before my first hike as well as tips that’ll help you choose the right hike and ensure you have a great time!

 17 Useful Hiking Tips for Beginners

 1. Start with a challenging day hike

 Remember how I said that my first hiking experience lasted 5 days, I don’t recommend doing that.

 If you haven’t summited a mountain or conquered a challenging trail before, then I recommend starting with just a day hike.
 Day hikes are great because they don’t involve camping overnight, and for that reason, you don’t have to carry nearly as much stuff.

 Choose a day hike that will challenge you and offers a rewarding view at the top.
-I recommend choosing a trail that takes most people around 6 hours to complete and gains over 800 meters in elevation.
-Elevation gain will definitely test your fitness level and make you work for any epic viewpoint.
+I recommend choosing a trail that takes most people around 6 hours to complete and gains over 800 meters (2,625 feet) in elevation.
+Elevation gain will definitely test your fitness level and make you work for an epic viewpoint.
 Hikes with elevation gain often are the most rewarding as once you get to the top, the views are always stunning!

 Be sure to also choose a popular trail.
 For your first hike, you don’t want to get lost.
 A well-marked trail that will have other people on it is a good idea.